 Using phrases like "alignment of attributes," it turns out, is how Buttigieg approaches the world.
 How did that happen?

 He showed up as a Freshman at Harvard determined to win a Rhodes Scholarship.
 As Robinson points out, and as those of us who have spent any time around the Rhodes juggernaut know all too well, Rhodes Scholarships are a game that some people are willing to play.
 Yes, they get above-average grades, but they also make a lot of additional strategic moves that plenty of super-smart college kids have not been clued into (and might not be willing to make).
 It is not an accident that Harvard is almost always relatively awash in Rhodes winners, even relative to Yale and Princeton, because Harvard has an entire machinery in place to get Buttigieg types on the Rhodes fast-track.
 (I was part of that machinery when I was a "resident tutor" there.
-It's an impressive edifice, in its way.)
+It's an impressive bit of engineering, in its way.)

 I am, of course, not saying that every Rhodes winner is a tool.
 I am, however, saying that there is a rebuttable presumption of being a tool.
 So when Buttigieg transformed himself from nice-guy Midwestern mayor to attack dog, this should have surprised no one.
 He was aligning his attributes as he felt they needed to be aligned.